Now you are stuck indoors, may be a good time to buy and use a Camtruck.

 This process of buying and examining spy devices cost me over a £1000 and many frustrating months of work.

 But the design of these spy devices constantly changes so what was once a suitable device soon became useless!
 To overcome the problem of consistent quality I communicated directly with the manufactures who were all in China.
 This was difficult on two levels, one the language (I don't speak Chinese) and second most were not interested in such small quantities.
 Eventually I found a suppler who could not only speak and write English but was prepared to make small modifications to my requirements and very importantly, supplying them as an unmounted module.
 This worked for a while by adding my relatively small quantities on to the larger batches he was making for other Chinese manufactures of Spy devices.
 Modern electronic assembly uses a process of robotic placement that is only economic in large quantities of thousands or tens of thousands.

 But then the Chinese economy went into decline and his customers weren't buying so he could not add my small quantities onto larger batches.
 My quantities are small.
-I have only sold 312 Camtrucks in four years and I don't think the market will ever be in the thousands!
+I have only sold 423 Camtrucks in nine years (as of 18/2/20) and I don't think the market will ever be in the thousands!

 I hope this has explained why the supply of Camtrucks is so spasmodic.
 Also the price!
 They are hand made and take many hours each to construct and test.